hyperized/ansible-code-conventions/README.md

 # ansible-code-conventions
-My guide on how to write effective and fault tolerant Ansible code.
+A guide on how to write effective and fault tolerant Ansible code.

 Ansible code convention:

 - Descriptions are not capitalized
-- Every indentation is two spaces
+- The indentation is 2 (two) spaces, for vim you can use [vim-ansible-yaml](https://github.com/chase/vim-ansible-yaml)
 - Use dict notation, not in-line, this prevents errors later on, example:

 ```yaml